Minecraft Gamerules Guide - All Game Rules Explained

 Bedrock Display Options

-| Rule | Initial Setting | Version | Function |
+| Rule | Initial setting | Version | Function |

 |---|---|---|---|

-showCoordinates | true | 1.12.0 | Display XYZ position on screen |
+showCoordinates | true | 1.12.0 | Visible XYZ position on screen |

-showTags | true | 1.14.0 | "Can place/break" indications on items |
+showTags | true | 1.14.0 | "Can place/destroy" indicators on items |

-showBorderEffect | true | 1.17.30 | Boundary block particles |
+showBorderEffect | true | 1.17.30 | Particles from border blocks |

 /gamerule showCoordinates false